-- sf Class 1 Computer Application Notebook- (SF277) -4-H exhibitor should use computer application to create a graphic notebook utilizing computer technology.
-4-H'er may create any of the following: greeting card (5 different cards such as birthday, wedding, anniversary, sympathy get well or other); a business card (3 cards for 3 different individuals or businesses); menu (minimum of 2 pages including short description of foods and pricing); book layout (I-book); promotional flyer (3 flyers promoting 3 different events); newsletter (minimum of 2 pages), or other: examples such as precision farming or family business logo etc. This exhibit consists of a notebook (8.5x11 inches) which should include a: - Detailed report describing: - The task to be completed, - The computer application software required to complete the task, - Specific features of the computer application software necessary for completing the task - Print out of your project.
-Project may be in color or black and white. - sf Class 2 Computer Produce а Slideshow Presentation - (SF276) -Using presentation software a 4-H exhibitor designs a multimedia computer presentation on one topic related to youth.
-All slide shows for fair should be emailed to Marie Nelson mnelson82@unl.edu before July 15.
-Files must be saved in a PC compatible format with county name and last name of participant before emailing.
-OR the slide show may be shared through a share link or QR code which is included in the notebook.
+Computer Application Notebook-(SF277) sf Class 1 4-H exhibitor should use computer application to create a graphic notebook utilizing computer technology.
+4-H'er may create any of the following: greeting card (5 different cards such as birthday, wedding, anniversary, sympathy get well or other); a business card (3 cards for 3 different individuals or businesses); menu (minimum of 2 pages including short description of foods and pricing); book layout (I-book); promotional flyer (3 flyers promoting 3 different events); newsletter (minimum of 2 pages), or other: examples such as precision farming or family business logo etc. This exhibit consists of a notebook (8.5x11 inches) which should include a:

+- Detailed report describing: - The task to be completed, - The computer application software required to complete the task, - Specific features of the computer application software necessary for completing the task - Print out of your project.
+Project may be in color or black and white.

+sf Class 2 Produce Computer Slideshow а Presentation - (SF276) -Using presentation software a 4-H exhibitor designs a multimedia computer presentation on one topic related to youth.
+All slide shows for fair should be emailed Melissa Mracek to at mmracek2@unl.edu before July 15 or videos can be uploaded to a video streaming application and exhibitors must provide a hard copy QR code for viewing.
+Exhibitors are encouraged to test their codes or links on several devices to check for appropriate permissions.
 A notebook with a printout of all the slides should be submitted.
 Slideshow should include a minimum of 10 slides and no more than 25.
 Incorporate appropriate slide layouts, graphics, animations and audio (music or voice and transition sounds do not count).
 Each slide should include notes for a presenter.
 All slideshows must be uploaded.